DivyanshuSinha136/pythonaibrain-v1.1.9/README.md

 ## Visit [PyPI](https://pypi.org/project/pythonaibrain) for installation and more details.

-## Visit [GitHub](https://github.com/World-Of-Programming-And-Technology/Pythonaibrain-doc-1.1.9) for more detail about package.
+## Visit [GitHub](https://github.com/DivyanshuSinha136/pythonaibrain-v1.1.9) for more detail about package.
+Also [Pythonaibrain Docs](https://divyanshusinha136.github.io/pythonaibrain-v1.1.9/)

 ## Visit [Pythonaibrain](https://pythonaibrain-doc-1_1_9.app/streamlit) for Documentation.